SEPTEMBER 1, 2021: FALL TERM BEGINS

-Students and staff should be instructed to remain at their residence if they are ill.
+Students and staff are advised to stay remain at their residence if they are ill.

-Any student or staff member with a fever of 100.4 degrees or greater, or who reports symptoms of COVID-19, should be told to return to their residence.
+Any student or staff member with a fever of 100.4 degrees or greater, or who reports symptoms of COVID-19, will be told to return to their residence.

 It is recommended that persons unvaccinated for COVID-19 wear a cloth face covering while on campus.
 However, face coverings are not mandated.
 Students and staff should not wear a cloth face covering if they have trouble breathing or are unconscious, incapacitated, or otherwise unable to remove the cloth face covering without assistance.

 Temperature and COVID-19 screening remains in place.
 Hand sanitizer is readily available for use by students and staff throughout each facility.
 Students and staff are reminded to frequently wash their hands with soap and water for at least 20 seconds or use hand sanitizer, especially before eating.